 One of the most popular GundamOAVs, Mobile Suit Gundam: The 08th MS Team is a Twelve Episode Anime released in 1996 and 1999 and set during the One Year War of Mobile Suit Gundam and Gundam 0080.
 The story centers on Shiro Amada, an eager young Earth Federation officer, as he takes command of the titular mobile suit team.
 Notable among Gundam series for abandoning nearly all of the franchise's Super Robot origins, thereby making it the hardest scifi and most solidly Real RobotGundam show to date.
 Eschewing the One-Man Army ace pilot protagonists in Super Prototype Gundams of the main series, 08th MS Team instead focuses on The Squad doing their part in a much more localized conflict, just a small part of the larger war.
 With nary a Newtype in sight, and the local Gundams being cobbled together out of spare parts instead of ubermachines, 08th MS Team has a much different flavor than the average Gundam.The series begins with Ensign Newbie Shiro Amada en route to Earth, having just been assigned to command a mobile suit team.
 Along the way, he becomes involved in a battle and ends up working with an enemy pilot named Aina to survive after they're both stranded in space.
 Once he makes it to Earth, Shiro soon has his hands full, between having command of the 08th MS Team, dealing with the locals, unearthing his team's emotionalissues, and encountering Aina again.
 Meanwhile, the war heads towards its conclusion, with Aina's brother Ginias working on a project with the potential to win the war in a single stroke...In 1998, a compilation movie, called Miller's Report, was released, focusing on Shiro's court martial in episode 8 of the series.
-This movie was never released in North American theaters, but is also available on DVD.
-Scenes from the movie were spliced in with Episode 8 in the 2001 Toonami broadcast.
+This movie was never released in North American theaters, but is available on DVD, and scenes from the movie were spliced in with episode 8 in the 2001 Toonami broadcast.
 In 2013, a short film, Battle in Three Dimensions, was bundled with the Blu-Ray box set.Like most Gundam shows, 08th MS Team has appeared repeatedly in Super Robot Wars; it debuted in Super Robot Wars 64, and has since appeared in A (and A Portable), Compact 2 (and Impact), GC, and, most recently, OE.

 A Father to His Men: Shiro, whose priorities for his team are roughly "don't die", "accomplish the mission", and "try not to get anyone else killed" in that order.
 On the Zeon side, there's Yuri Kellarny, who honestly and earnestly cares for his men despite being loud, obnoxious, and pissing off Ginias because he thinks it's fun.